-Figures 21 and 23 show the Port Architecture diagrams for Ports A/B/C and E/F/G respectively.
-The direction of data flow for Ports A, B, C and F are controlled by the direction register.
+Figures 26 and 28 show the Port Architecture diagrams for Ports A/B/C and E/F/G respectively.
+The direction of data flow for Ports A, B, C and F are controlled not only by the direction register, but also by the output enable product term from the PLD AND array.
+If the output enable product term is not active, the Direction Register has sole control of a given pin's direction.

-An example of a configuration for a port with the three least significant bits set to output and the remainder set to input is shown in Table 21.
+An example of a configuration for a port with the three least significant bits set to output and the remainder set to input is shown in Table 25.
 Since Port D only contains four pins, the Direction Register for Port D has only the four least significant bits active.

-Table 20.
-Port Pin Direction Control
+Table 23.
+Port Pin Direction Control, Output Enable P.T.
+Not Defined